 In general, marital property includes both “assets” and “debts” a couple acquired during their marriage.
 Separate assets include: property owned by just one spouse before the marriage, property given to just one spouse before or during the marriage, or property inherited by just one spouse.
 Additionally, items purchased with or exchanged for separate property, earnings on separate property, and any increase in value of separate property remains to the owner of that separate property.

-A spouse can, however convert his or her separate assets to marital assets by changing the title from his or her name to joint ownership during the marriage.
-Courts consider that by changing title of a asset to joint ownership, one spouse intends to give that asset as a gift to the other spouse.
-If one spouse receives an asset as a gift, the property becomes marital property.
-[McArthur v.
+However, a spouse can convert his or her separate assets to marital assets by changing the title from his or her name to joint ownership during the marriage.
+Courts usually consider changing the title to an asset to a joint ownership with their spouse, that spouse intends to give an ownership interest in that asset as a gift to the other spouse.
+If one spouse gives an asset this way to their other spouse, the property becomes marital, and can be equitable divided as a part of a divorce.
+See McArthur v.
 McArthur, 256 Ga.
-762 (1987)].
+762 (1987).

 After sorting out what assets are marital assets to be divided after divorce, the couple or the court will generally assign a monetary value to each item.
 Courts are likely to accept the value when both spouses agree on the amount.
 If the couples need help determining monetary values, they can hire professional appraisers.
 Also, financial assets such as retirement accounts can be hard to evaluate the value and may require professional assistance of a CPA or with obtaining a pension valuation.

 Georgia laws concerning the division of marital assets and the classification of marital and non-marital assets contain several exceptions and it is not always easy to understand.
 In addition, in dividing a property, a court will look at different factors depending on particular circumstances of each case.
 It is therefore advised to seek an experienced attorney who specializes in Georgia divorce who can tell you what are the options and can help you get your fair share of marital property.